githwxi/ATS-Temptory/docgen/CodeBook/RECIPE/WordFrqncyCnt/README.md

 that in `iw2` or the two int-values are equal and the string-value in `iw1` is less than that in `iw2`.

-Let print out the 250 words together with their frquencies:
+Let print out the first 250 (or fewer) words together with their
+frquencies:

 ```ats